zannloo/tp/docs/UserGuide.md

 #### Example(s):

 - When you are at the root directory `~/` and would like to add a new group with GroupId `grp-001`,
-  - `mkdir grp-001 --name Group 001`
+  - `mkdir grp-001 --name Group 001` to add a new group named `Group 001`.

 ---